cosmiconfig/cosmiconfig/README.md

 Cosmiconfig continues to search up the directory tree, checking each of these places in each directory, until it finds some acceptable configuration (or hits the home directory).

-👀 **Looking for the v5 docs?**
-v6 involves slight changes to Cosmiconfig's API, clarifying the difference between synchronous and asynchronous usage.
-If you have trouble switching from v5 to v6, please file an issue.
-If you are still using v5, those v5 docs are available [in the `5.x.x` tagged code](https://github.com/davidtheclark/cosmiconfig/tree/5.2.1).

 ## Table of contents

 - [Installation](#installation)